ymattw/joyus/index.md

 Hates most in the world is unproductive meeting.

-R.I.P. my pet dog _Diudiu_,  she's been with us for 7 years.
+R.I.P. our pet dog _Diudiu_,  she's been with us for 7 years.

 <div style="float: right; margin-left: 10px">
     <img src="image/home/diudiu.jpg" /><br>